Raihan4520/CVPR/README.md

 # Computer Vision and Pattern Recognition (CVPR) Course

-This repository contains Python implementations and Jupyter Notebooks from the **Computer Vision and Pattern Recognition (CVPR)** course at American International University - Bangladesh (AIUB).
+This repository contains Jupyter Notebook projects coded in Python from the **Computer Vision and Pattern Recognition (CVPR)** course at American International University - Bangladesh (AIUB).
 It includes various projects and exercises demonstrating key concepts in computer vision, such as image processing, feature detection, and machine learning for vision tasks.

 ## Table of Contents
 - [Overview](#overview)